 Handle Your Wand Carefully

 The tip of the interactive wand is where the magic comes from, but unfortunately it is very delicate.
 A small scratch or bump can cause your wand to stop working magic in the Wizarding World of Harry Potter.

 There is a soft built-in wand pocket in the Hogwarts robes from Universal.
-This is a great way to have your wand safe, but easily accessible.
+This is a great way to keep your wand safe, but also easily accessible.
 If you opt to skip the robe, or it is just too hot to wear one, keep the wand in the protective box when not in use.

 If Your Wand Stops Working Bring It Back To Ollivanders